Follow TV Tropes

 • Type O: No change in stats.

 • Physical Heaven: Located in the Northern Mountains, up a literal stairway that is guarded by the War God.
-Making it up there, Olive will meet her patron deity and get a one-time boost to the deity's associated parameter.
+Making it up there, Olive will meet her patron deity and get a one-time boost to the deity's associated parameter, as well as getting Ares' sword.

-• Physical Hell: Located in the Western Desert, past the ruins.
-Sleeping near it may lead to Lucifon appearing and offering the daughter alcohol.
+• Physical Hell: The Demon's Abode, located in the Western Desert past the ruins.
+Sleeping in the vicinity of it may lead to Lucifon appearing and offering the daughter alcohol.

 • Psycho Lesbian: The female bandit Bloodrose Vanesta can praise Olive's beauty before assaulting her.